 The NFL may be known as America’s game, but it is enjoyed worldwide.
-Keep reading to learn more about the growing popularity of the NFL in Europe.
+Dive deeper into the growing popularity of the NFL in Europe, especially in Germany.

-While the name of the game is American football, the NFL isn’t just a game that is exclusive to Americans and can only be enjoyed by Americans.
+While the name of the game is American football, the NFL is not limited to American fans and is enjoyed by people worldwide.

-History has shown that the game is popular in many countries worldwide, especially in certain countries in Europe.
+History has shown that the game is popular in many countries, especially those in Europe.

 The interest in the NFL isn’t something new.
-The advancement in technology has definitely led to more people recognising, learning, understanding and subsequently enjoying the game, but to say it has only become popular since the 2000’s is simply not the case.
+Technological advancements have led to more people recognising, learning, understanding, and enjoying the game.
+But to say it has only gained popularity since the 2000s is simply not the case.

-American football was popular in some countries outside of the Americas long before social media, and the internet as a whole made it easier to keep up with the NFL - the top league in the world.
+American football was popular in some countries outside of the Americas before the advent of social media and the internet, which have made it easier to keep up with the NFL - the top league in the world.

 The United Kingdom, Germany and Spain are just three examples of countries that have had a large following for many years now.